isc-projects/kea/doc/sphinx/arm/hooks-lease-cmds.rst

 if there were no leases.
 Status code 1 (error) may be returned if the parameters are incorrect or some other exception is encountered.

-Subnet-id 0 has a special meaning; it tells Kea to delete leases from all configured subnets.
-Also, the subnet-id parameter may be omitted.
+``subnet-id`` 0 has a special meaning; it tells Kea to delete leases from all configured subnets.
+Also, the ``subnet-id`` parameter may be omitted.
 If not specified, leases from all subnets are wiped.

 Note: not all backends support this command.